chrisejones/nomad-argo/README.md

 nomad agent -dev
 ```

 This workflow does an integration test.
-Starting a few dummy services with Nomad in a particular order and checking the logs to see if they've started.
+It starts a few dummy services with Nomad in a particular order and checks the logs to see if they've started.
 ```
 argo submit -n argo --watch https://raw.githubusercontent.com/chrisejones/nomad-argo/main/nomad-workflow.yaml
 ```